Bosnian Serbs detain man who led protests over son’s death

 - Video shows moment of Clooney crash, actor thrown in air VIEW

-Protests over David Dragicevic’s death have drawn thousands of people and inspired wider discontent with top-level corruption and the country’s bleak economic prospects long after Bosnia’s devastating 1992-95 war.
+Davor Dragicevic has accused top police officials of covering up his son’s slaying and protecting the killers, which authorities deny.
+His movement’s demonstrations have drawn thousands of people and inspired citizens to also protest official corruption and the bleak economic prospects in Bosnia.

-Videos from the central square in Banja Luka, the main city in the Serb mini-state in Bosnia, showed police scuffling with citizens while arresting some of them Tuesday.
-The lawyers for Davor Dragicevic said he was hurt during the arrest but police denied that.

-Special police later deployed to the square and authorities removed the memorial for David Dragicevic, where Bosnians for months have been lighting candles and putting flowers around his photos.
-Dozens of people gathered at the scene, some crying.
+After the arrests, special police were deployed to the Banja Luka square and authorities removed a memorial for David Dragicevic.
+Bosnians have lit candles and laid flowers around photographs of him in the square for months.

+Dozens of people gathered at the scene, some crying and shouting “Justice for David.”
+They later started setting up a new, heart-shaped memorial amid occasional scuffles with the police officers securing the square.

+The European Union delegation in Bosnia said it was “deeply concerned” about the arrests and demanded an explanation from Bosnian Serb police.

 “We are following the developments closely in Banja Luka and urge everyone to stay calm and refrain from violence,” the EU delegation and the EU Special Representative said.
 “Today’s turn of events in Banja Luka sends a negative and alarming signal about the state of rule of law.”